 - Stay in the old town when you visit cities such as Merida or Valladolid because most hotels offer free private parking and being able to walk everywhere directly from your accommodation is really nice

 - Carry cash with you at all times for places like cenotes and smaller Mayan ruins.
 Otherwise, most establishments accept credit card and some charge a small fee

-- Bring your own snorkel for cenotes, especially right now.
-Shared mouthpieces with questionable sanitization during a pandemic…no thank you
+- Bring your own snorkel for cenotes.
+Shared mouthpieces with questionable sanitization…no thank you

 - Only bring natural mineral sunscreen.
 You are not meant to wear sunscreen in the cenotes or in Bacalar Lagoon because it kills the stromatolites and sea life.
 This also helps to protect the reef when swimming in the ocean / sea

 - The security guards and police at checkpoints are generally very friendly, though it is very helpful to speak Spanish

 - Police don’t seem to control speed on the highway; during our two weeks driving all around the Peninsula, we saw zero cops waiting on the side of the road.
 The only time we saw police were at checkpoints and when there were accidents.
 Go with the flow of traffic but do not speed

 - Do as the locals do, and turn on your emergency flashers when approaching a speed hump, slow down, accident, or if it’s raining

 - Carry electrolytes (such as Nuun) and activated charcoal in case you get diarrhea.
 There are pharmacies everywhere, but you may be unfamiliar with the language or the products that you’re used to back home, which may upset your stomach even more